Where would you be without agriculture? Naked and hungry!

-This week in the Boat we are celebrating Agriculture Appreciation Week.
-It’s an opportunity to honor the ranchers and farmers of our community that help keep us clothed and fed.
-This week-long celebration of agriculture is promoted by the Community Agriculture Alliance, a local non-profit that both reminds us of area’s rich agricultural history and supports its future in the Yampa Valley.
+This week in the Boat we are celebrating Agriculture Appreciation Week hosted by the Community Agriculture Alliance.
+It's an opportunity to honor the ranchers and farmers of our community that help keep us clothed and fed.
+Due to the coronavirus pandemic all of the events of this week-long celebration have been cancelled.
+But -you can still celebrate agriculture in Northwest Colorado by buying local.

 Looking for locally sourced wool?

 Did you know that Northwest Colorado, at one time, was one of the biggest producers of wool in the country?
 Our climate and alpine forage is perfect for grazing sheep in the summer.
-So if you want to buy some of our locally sourced high mountain wool, stop by Sew Steamboat on Lincoln Avenue in Steamboat and buy several skeins for your next project.
-For a real education about wool, take a trip to Yampa Valley Fiberworks in Craig where our local wool is processed and spun into yarn.
-Lorrae and Lewis Moon, would love to show you around the mill and sell you some yarn or one of the fun items that local women have made with it.
+So if you want to buy some of our locally sourced high mountain wool, contact Yampa Valley Fiberworks in Craig where our local wool is processed and spun into yarn.
+Lorrae and Lewis Moon, would love to sell you some yarn or one of the fun items that local women have made with it.

 The view we see when driving into Steamboat from Rabbit Ears Pass always takes my breath away.
 Those agricultural landscapes of the valley floor are the ranches that reflect our history and continue to feed and nurture us.
 Support agriculture all year by ordering locally sourced foods in our restaurants and buying local products whenever possible.
 K Massey